servo/book/src/design-documentation/script/index.md

     cleanup_after_cats(children, can_gc);
 }
 ```

-In essence, if a method you are calling needs `CanGc` you should have your method use `CanGc`
-so that everybody can remember to be careful about borrows of RefCells around the code.

-# JSContext, &mut JSContext
-**TODO STIL TO BE CLEANUP THIS SECTION**
-For now we assumed that the GC can run at any point interrupting your work but that is actually
-not the case.
-The GC runs only at very specific circumstances.

 The pecise notion of this is that we can be sure that no GC will happen when we call `play_with_cats` but there
 might be a GC happening while we call `cleanup_after_cats`.
 The reason why some methods can incur GC and some methods do not are deep in the SpiderMonkey connections to servo and you will generally not be obvious.

-You will sometimes see `&JSContext` and `&mut JSContext` and `NoGC`.
-You can think of `&mut JSContext` as a `CanGc` and `JSContext` and `NoGC` as the absence of `CanGc`.

-JSContext and associates are the new way as they have some advantages, for example, that they tell us exactly which methods
-can have a 'GC Pause' and prevents people from forgetting to annotate 'CanGC'.
+What does it mean for you?
+In essence, if a method you are calling needs `CanGc` you should have your method use `CanGc`
+so that everybody can remember to be careful about borrow hazards around the code.

+# JSContext, &mut JSContext
+But as you can see this can be hazardous.
+What if somebody forgot to use the `CanGc` attribute
+in their function call but actually does call the GC somewhere deep in the call stack?
+Then we created a borrow hazard that will lead to crashes we might not understand.
+To solve this we introduce `JSContext` and `&mut JSContext`.
+Here we require that any SpiderMonkey method that can run the Gc will need a `&mut JSContext` reference.
+Because these cannot be created outside of the Dom bindings we will have to
+carry these through all our function calls.

+Similarly, we have the related types of `&JSContext` which means that we call some SpiderMonkey API that does not call the GC.
+We also have the `NoGC` type which can be constructed via a `JSContext`.
+You can think of this as enforcing that no GC methods can be called when a `NoGC` is held.
+Think ofthe `NoGC` being essentially a `struct NoGC(&mut JSContext)`, hence, it forbids any method needing a `&mut JSContext` being called while `NoGC` is alive (via the multiple mutable borrow rule).

+> Note:
+> Currently the servo codebase is transforming from the previous `CanGc` approach
+> to the `JSContext` approach.
+You might see both in the codebase and also several
+> escape hatches.

 # The performance of rooting